mlrun/mlrun/docs/monitoring/model-monitoring-deployment.md

 ## Architecture

+The model monitoring process flow starts with collecting operational data.
+The operational data are converted to vectors, which are posted to the Model Server.
+The model server is then wrapped around a machine learning model that uses a function to calculate predictions based on the available vectors.
+Next, the model server creates a log for the input and output of the vectors, and the entries are written to the production data stream (a v3io stream).
+While the model server is processing the vectors, the stream function monitors the log of the data stream and is triggered when a new log entry is detected.
+The stream function examines the log entry, processes it into statistics which are then written to the statistics databases (parquet file, time series database and key value database).
+The parquet files are written as a feature set under the model monitoring project.
+The parquet files can be read either using `pandas.read_parquet` or `feature_set.get_offline_features`, like any other feature set.
+In parallel, a scheduled MLRun job runs reading the parquet files, performing drift analysis.
+The drift analysis data is stored so that the user can retrieve it in the Iguazio UI or in a Grafana dashboard.

 When you enable model monitoring, you effectively deploy three components:
 - application controller function: handles the monitoring processing and the triggers the apps that trigger the writer.
 The frequency is determined by `base_period`.
 - writer function: writes to the database and outputs alerts.
 - stream function: monitors the log of the data stream.
 It is triggered when a new log entry is detected.
 The monitored data is used to create real-time dashboards, detect drift, and analyze performance.

+## Drift analysis
+The model monitoring feature provides drift analysis monitoring.
+Model drift in machine learning is a situation where the statistical properties of the target variable (what the model is trying to predict) change over time.
+In other words, the production data has changed significantly over the course of time and no longer matches the input data used to train the model.
+So, for this new data, accuracy of the model predictions is low.
+Drift analysis statistics are computed once an hour.
+For more information see [Concept Drift](https://www.iguazio.com/glossary/concept-drift/).

 ## APIs